Mike234134/SeniorProject/README.md

 ###  ElevenLabs + FFmpeg Audio Pipeline
 - Converts chatbot text responses to audio using **ElevenLabs** TTS API.
 - **FFmpeg** processes and plays audio directly in the browser for seamless audio feedback.
+### Speech to text
+- Able to detect the users voice for text to speech features that enable the user to be able to talk to the model and get direct responses
 ### Usage

--for the frontend
--cd frontend
+- cd frontend
--npm install to install all the node packages
+- npm install to install all the node packages
--npm run dev to run the development server on your local computer -for the backend
+- npm run dev to run the development server on your local computer for the backend
--cd backend
+- cd backend
--pip install -r requirements.txt
+- pip install -r requirements.txt
--python app.py
+- python app.py
 ---

 ##  Final Notes